Logo-ajpr

 Original Article

-*Corresponding Author: Email: akranjbar2015@gmail.com
+*Corresponding Author: Akram Ranjbar, Email: akranjbar2015@gmail.com

 Abstract

-Background: The hepatotoxicity of paraquat (PQ) is well known.
-Given the geraniol antioxidant activity, in the present study, we compare the therapeutic effectiveness of geraniol and nano geraniol (NG) against PQ-induced hepatotoxicity in male rats.
-Methods: The NG was prepared by encapsulating geraniol into nanostructured lipid carriers (NLCs).
-Thirty male Wistar rats were assigned into six separate groups.
-The hepatotoxicity was induced with PQ (5 mg/kg/day, p.o.), and two treatment groups received the same concentration of geraniol and NG (100 mg/kg/day, p.o.) for seven days.
+Methods: Thirty male Wistar rats were assigned to six separate groups.
+Hepatotoxicity was induced with PQ (5 mg/kg/day, p.o.), and two treatment groups received the same concentration of geraniol and NG (100 mg/kg/day, p.o.) for seven days.
+The emulsification-solvent evaporation method was applied to prepare NG.
 At the end of the treatment period, the animals were deeply anesthetized, and the serum and liver tissue samples were separated.
-Liver function enzymes, such as alanine and aspartate aminotransferase (ALT and AST) were assessed in serum samples.
-Also, oxidative stress biomarkers and histopathological studies were evaluated in the liver tissue samples.
-Results: PQ administration significantly increased the serum levels of ALT and AST.
-Also, PQ increased lipid peroxidation (LPO), and decreased levels of antioxidant system, which indicates the induction of oxidative stress.
-However, treatment with NG was potentially superior to free geraniol to return the aforementioned ratio toward normal levels, and histopathological examination correlated well with these findings.
-Conclusions: As a result, NG compared to the free geraniol, due to its antioxidant activity can be used as a new and efficient therapeutic approach in the treatment of hepatotoxicity caused by PQ.
+Moreover, liver function enzymes, such as alanine and aspartate aminotransferase (ALT and AST), were assessed in the serum samples.
+Finally, oxidative stress (OS) biomarkers and histopathological studies were evaluated in the liver tissue samples.

 First Name